``It's not pilots' hands that get them into trouble. It's their heads.'' -- Robert Agostino, Chief Pilot of Bombardier Aerospace in Wichita

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "How to Construct a Culture of Airmanship Excellence".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "How to Construct a Culture of Airmanship Excellence".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.